jdiehl/brackets-less-autocompile/README.md

 ### Project-wide Compile Options

-You can tell the extension to always compile a specific set of files in a project independent of the edited file by creating a configuration file called `compile.json` in your project's root folder:
+You can tell the extension to always compile a specific set of files in a project independent of the edited file by creating a configuration file called `.brackets.json` or `compile.json` in your project's root folder:

     { "less": [ "path/to/file1.less", "path/to/file2.less" ] }